How we teach Phonics and Reading

 Each term, every class at Redhill uses a different book at an appropriate level as a basis for much of the curriculum, which helps to make meaningful links between subject areas.
 Immersing children fully in the world of a story helps to foster enthusiasm for reading.
 It also means that, by the end of Key Stage 2, every child will have read a variety of high quality and challenging novels.
 Each teacher reads aloud to their class on a daily basis and constantly look for ways to inspire readers.
 As a result children are able to talk confidently about genres and authors they enjoy.

 Early reading is taught using synthetic phonics, whereby pupils are systematically taught the phonemes (sounds), how to blend the sounds all through the word for reading, and how to segment the sounds in order to write words.
-They are taught to use their phonic skills and knowledge as their first approach to reading, but are also taught ‘tricky words’ which do not completely follow the phonic rules.
+They are taught to use their phonic skills and knowledge as their first approach to reading, but are also taught ‘tricky words’ and common exception words which do not completely follow the phonic rules.

 Reading fluency and comprehension